Encyclopedia Entry • Films Main

 The movie does a nice job of portraying the little things that make low-paying working life so dreary: the cattle-like punching of the clock; the maddeningly mundane conversations and annoying customers at work; the cheap, monotonous takeout food; the rinky-dink apartments with loud, nosy neighbors.
 The desire to escape these dead-end surroundings is understandable, but here the theme is weakened by the broadly-brushed characters, writing, and plotting.
 For instance, the fact that Franky's man Martin is a lowlife is telegraphed from Minute One as he leers at her over the store counter, then leers at Jerry that evening when he comes to pick up Franky.
 In quick succession he and Franky show up drunk and married, then the law picks up Franky to question her about Martin, then the next thing you know Jerry is reading a letter from Franky, who's gone back to the farm.
 End of Franky.
 (Connie's dispatching takes until the end of the movie, but she too has only a few highly unsubtle scenes leading up to her denouement.)

 Joan's relations with Montgomery's Tony are a bit more complicated, but still emotionally flat and uninvolving.
 Montgomery plays his stock 1930s character here---the suave, witty, rather smirky rich guy.
 The success of such a character, though, really depends on the quality of the dialogue and plot.
 It's hard to seem urbane when you take your date to a ridiculously art-deco TREE-HOUSE and the high point of your "banter" consists of immediately turning out the lights and groping your date, then when rebuffed trying to recoup your pride with a clunky pseudo-suave line like "That's clever.
-But you're being clever at the wrong time--- [intensely] Let's have a cigarette."
+But you're being clever at the wrong time---let's have a cigarette."
 (Not to mention the ludicrousness of having to refuse to lower a step-ladder to keep your date from leaving a tree!)
 Though Tony, unlike the other two beaus, is supposed to be a decent guy, he's actually more of a mild jerk, which doesn't lead to any concern on the part of the viewer about whether he and Jerry will end up together.

-Joan's character is rather stereotypically noble, and her vedy proper accent way too high-falutin' for a small-town shopgirl.
+Joan's character is rather stereotypically noble, and her vedy proper accent way too high-falutin' for a lower-class shopgirl.
 (Though, granted, this was only her 3rd talkie, and the vocal coaches at MGM had obviously been working strenuously to promote perfect diction.)
 And, as she also exhibited in a similar scene in the previous year's Untamed, her acting while grieving on someone's deathbed is excessive---heaving and overwrought.
 There are also plenty of annoying (to me) early-Joan mannerisms on display: the constant lip-biting, the forced gaiety.
 All in all, not one of Joan's strongest performances.

 I have the sneaking suspicion that this film was cobbled together solely to provide a showcase for two things: (1) Joan the Clotheshorse in a myriad of outfits, and (2) Joan in her underwear.
 As for the first, how else to explain the film grinding to a complete halt nearly halfway through to present a 10-minute fashion-show sequence of no consequence whatsoever to the plot, other than to have Joan model four different outfits?
 (This sequence includes, inexplicably and cheesily, her doing some panty-revealing high kicks while wearing a delicate, long evening gown!)
 I disliked the fashion sequence in 1939's The Women for its clumsy disruption of the rest of the film, and found the tactic annoying here for the same reason.
 (There's also a scene near the beginning of Brides where Joan/Jerry and fellow mannequins also model fashions for several minutes, accompanied by the inane off-camera murmuring of the society ladies at the show: "Isn't that darling?" etc. Annoying, as well, but at least briefer and a way in the plot for Montgomery to first turn up and fall in love with her.)